Does the Affordable Care Act make it easier to get individual health insurance?

 For people with incomes up to 250% of the poverty level, cost-sharing reductions are also available, as long as they select a Silver plan through the exchange.
 These cost-sharing subsidies make it easier for people to actually use their insurance, since their out-of-pocket costs are lower than they would be without the cost-sharing subsidies.
-As of early 2020, more than 5.3 million people were receiving cost-sharing subsidies on silver plans purchased through the exchanges.
+As of early 2022, more than 53% of the people enrolled in plans through HealthCare.gov were receiving cost-sharing subsidies on silver plans purchased through the exchanges.

 The ACA also called for Medicaid expansion, providing coverage to people with household income up to 138% of the poverty level.
 Prior to 2014, in most states, childless adults couldn’t qualify for Medicaid regardless of how low their income was.
 And even adults with dependent children were often ineligible for Medicaid, despite having incomes well below the poverty level.

-However, as of early 2021, there are still 14 states that have not expanded Medicaid.
+However, as of 2022, there are still 12 states that have not expanded Medicaid.
 (The ACA called for expansion nationwide, but in 2012, the Supreme Court ruled that states could opt out).
-The American Rescue Plan includes two years of additional federal Medicaid funding for any of those states that newly expand Medicaid, which might entice some of them to do so (Missouri and Oklahoma already have plans to expand Medicaid as of mid-2021, under the terms of ballot measures that voters passed in 2020).
+The American Rescue Plan includes two years of additional federal Medicaid funding for any of those states that newly expand Medicaid, although only Missouri and Oklahoma had taken advantage of that as of 2022.
+Both of those states expanded Medicaid in 2021, but they were already on track to do so prior to the American Rescue Plan, after voters approved Medicaid expansion ballot measures in 2020.

 No more medical underwriting